 Standard 52: The standard requires that all pages on a webpage must be available and fully functional in Welsh and that the Welsh language is not treated less favourably than the English language on those pages.
+This includes

-This includes services provided by third party organisations, namely the parking booking page.
+English descriptive text about the car park, but the interface for all the booking structure and the website itself was in English only. services provided by third party organisations, namely the parking booking page.
 In this case, the parking booking page was not provided in Welsh by Snowdonia National Park Authority.
 This is a failure to comply with the requirements of standard 52.